The Rosie

 I had a vague

 memory of the Philadelphia relative.
-My mother mentioned her on occasion.
+My mother mentioned her aunt on occasion.

 Id met her when I was about four.
-Eight years had passed.
+Seven years had passed.
 A foggy

 recollection, nothing remarkable.
 An aunt they said, Grammas younger